iamssen/rocket-scripts/docs/Server-Side-Rendering/en.md

 ```

-- `zeroconfig web.dev.start`: Run the development server with a combination of `webpack-dev-middleware`, `webpack-hot-middleware` and `browser-sync`.
+- `zeroconfig web.dev.start`: Run the development server.
-- `zeroconfig web.server.dev.build.watch`: Use the Webpack watch mode to continuously build the `src/_server/index.jsx` file into a `dist-dev/server/index.js` file.
+- `zeroconfig web.server.dev.build.watch`: Constantly builds the `src/_server/index.jsx` file as the `dist-dev/server/index.js` file. (watch mode)
-- `zeroconfig web.server.dev.start`: Run the `dist-dev/server/index.js` file using Nodemon and automatically rerun it whenever there is an update.
+- `zeroconfig web.server.dev.start`: Run the `dist-dev/server/index.js` file using Nodemon and automatically rerun the update every time the file is updated.

-It is very inconvenient to open the terminal window to execute the above three scripts at the same time, so you use `multiplerun` to execute the scripts in a batch. <https://www.npmjs.com/package/multiplerun>
+It is very inconvenient to open the terminal windows to execute the above three scripts at the same time, so we use `multiplerun` to execute the scripts in a batch. <https://www.npmjs.com/package/multiplerun>

+Run the npm script.

 ```sh
 $ npm start
 ```

-Run the npm script.

 [![start](images/start.gif)](images/start.gif)

 The above three npm scripts will be executed simultaneously.

-> If you are using macOS and iTerm is installed, it will be opened using iTerm Split-Pane as above.
-Otherwise, 3 terminals (Terminal.app or cmd.exe) will be opened.
+> ⚠️ If you are using macOS and have iTerm installed, it will be opened using iTerm Split-Pane as above, otherwise there will be 3 terminals (Terminal.app or cmd.exe).

-## Verify operation
+# Check in the web browser

 First, make sure that Server Side Rendering is working normally.

-Open your web browser and check <http://localhost:4100> and <view-source:localhost:4100>.
+Open your web browser and open <http://localhost:4100> and <view-source:localhost:4100>.

 [![4100](images/4100.png)](images/4100.png)

-If "Server Value" is displayed as above, it is a success.

-Then check <http://localhost:3100> and <view-source:localhost:3100>.
+Next, open and view <http://localhost:3100> and <view-source:localhost:3100>.

 [![3100](images/3100.png)](images/3100.png)

-If "Server Value" is displayed as above, it is a success.
+To check whether the React Component works properly, press the button to confirm that the text changes.

 [![click](images/click.gif)](images/click.gif)

-To check if the React is working properly, press the button to confirm that the text changes.

-## Build
+# Build

-Open the `package.json` file and add the npm script marked with `+` below.
+Open the `package.json` file and add the npm scripts marked with `+` below.

 ```diff
 {